SwiftDevJournal/BeginningSwiftBook/Functions.md

 Swift convention is for the first word of a function name to be lowercase and the other words to be uppercase.

+## Returning a Value

+To have a function return a value, enter the characters `->` followed by the type of data to return.

+	func three() -> Int {
+		return 3
+	}

+Functions that return a value have a `return` statement that returns the value.

+Let's call the function.

+	let x = 3

 ## Function Arguments

 Function arguments go in parentheses after the name of the function.
 A function argument has three parts.